Welcome to the Clayton-le-Woods Parish Council Website

 Parish Councils are civil Local Authorities, being the lowest, or first tier of local government.
 Clayton-le-Woods is a large Parish within the borough of Chorley and has a long history, being established in 1884.
 It consists of 15 voluntary Parish Councillors who are elected for a four year term of office to serve and administer to the needs of the residents of Clayton-le-Woods village.
 It employs a Clerk to the Council and funding is raised by a precept on each residential property in the Parish, via your Council Tax.
 This allows us to carry out our duties to both improve and maintain the area in which we live.

 What Do We Do?

-If you have any ideas to improve the area, we'd be pleased to hear from you - just contact your local Parish Councillor or the parish clerk.
-If you prefer, fill out our enquiry form.
+If you have any ideas to improve the area we would be pleased to hear from you.
+You can contact your local Parish Councillor or the Parish Clerk directly or fill out our enquiry form.

 Local Authorities - Who Does What?

 Clayton-le-Woods Parish Council comes under Lancashire County Council who has responsibility for:

 - Births, marriages and deaths

 Clayton-le-Woods Parish Council comes under Chorley Council who has responsibility for: